-Reuters Institute Journalist Fellowships offer an opportunity for practising journalists to develop an academic understanding of the media industry, improve your knowledge and focus on an in-depth piece of research away from the pressure of tight deadlines.
+Reuters Institute Journalist Fellowships offer an opportunity for practising journalists to develop an academic understanding of the media industry and focus on in-depth research, away from the pressure of tight deadlines.

 The media industry is undergoing profound change, and evolving practice means agile thinking and a deep understanding of the major issues and challenges are key to industry success.

 As a Reuters Institute Journalist Fellow you’ll spend one, two or three terms at the University of Oxford, one of the world’s leading universities, where you’ll:

 - Attend seminars given by a diverse and high-level range of guest speakers who will share their insights into key industry trends and developments

 - Work with an experienced supervisor, usually an Oxford academic, to produce a research paper which will be published and promoted by the Reuters Institute

 - Visit world-class news organisations and gain insights into how they are approaching industry challenges.
 Previous visits have included trips to Thomson Reuters, the Financial Times, the BBC, the Economist and the Guardian

 - Join trips to key UK cultural and political organisations and institutions.
 Previous destinations have included Oxfam, the House of Commons and the Royal Shakespeare Company at Stratford-upon-Avon, home of Shakespeare

 - Benefit from the extensive learning facilities offered by the University of Oxford, including the world-famous Bodleian Library, and access to various seminars and lectures across the university.
 You are also encouraged to engage with the university’s cutting edge specialist research facilities, including centres for African, Middle Eastern, South Asian, Eastern and Western European, Japanese and Chinese studies